Martha Crone begins her 22nd year as Garden Curator.

 Martha also noted that the dam across the water channel in the back of the wetland was in serious need of repair causing damage to the tarvia path outside the Garden.
-This dam was made on concrete and had been completed in May 1917.
-She noted having much trouble with muskrats, rabbits and pocket gophers.
+This dam was made on concrete and had been completed in May 1917 by Eloise Butler, replacing an earthen dam Eloise had erected earlier to create a small open pool at that end of the Garden.
+Martha noted having much trouble with muskrats, rabbits and pocket gophers.
 (2)

 (1).
 Garden Log

 (2).
 Annual Reports of the Garden Curator to the Board of Park Commissioners.